-Upholding OWL's commitment to high-quality, yet affordable, fiber optic test equipment, the OWLTrek OTDR from OWL enables fiber optic professionals to quickly and easily troubleshoot and locate optical faults in singlemode fibers.
+Upholding OWL's commitment to high-quality, yet affordable, fiber optic test equipment, the OWLTrek II OTDR enables fiber optic professionals to quickly and easily troubleshoot and locate optical faults in multimode and singlemode fibers.

-The OWLTrek is truly a hand-held unit, being one of the smallest OTDRs on the market today - easily able to fit into a shirt pocket - yet having capabilities of other OTDRs costing thousands of dollars more.
+The OWLTrek II is truly a hand-held unit, being one of the smallest OTDRs on the market today - easily able to fit into a shirt pocket - yet having capabilities of other OTDRs costing thousands of dollars more.